 Custom Cabinetry and Islands

-Thousand Oaks kitchens have the square footage for real islands — seating for four, prep sink, storage on both sides.
+Thousand Oaks kitchens have the square footage for real islands, with seating for four, a prep sink, and storage on both sides.
 We build custom cabinetry sized to the room, with soft-close hardware, pull-out organizers, and pantry systems that actually fit a family's life.

 Countertops, Tile, and Lighting

 Quartz and natural quartzite lead in this market, with full-height backsplashes replacing the 4-inch granite lip of the nineties.
-Lighting gets layered — recessed general, pendants over the island, under-cabinet task — because a kitchen this valley uses at 6am and 9pm needs more than one ceiling fixture.
+Lighting gets layered: recessed general, pendants over the island, under-cabinet task.
+A kitchen this valley uses at 6am and 9pm needs more than one ceiling fixture.

 Full Gut Renovations